dojitza/dojitza.github.io/_pages/about.md

 My name is Dominik Kotarski.
 I'm a software engineer from Zagreb, Croatia, currently employed at ZG Informatika.

-I am passionate about accessible education, since it is my firm belief that most of humanity lacks proper access to it.
-My dream is to bring the best possible learning experience to every single child and adult in the world.
+I have iterated through a few about pages.
+None of them were good.
+This is a placeholder until I come up with something.

-I encourage you to take a look at my [personal projects](/projects)
+In the meantime, I encourage you to take a look at my [personal projects](/projects)